 Making and keeping our own decorations means we don’t spend a whole lot of money on store bought “stuff” and aren’t we all looking for ways to save money and cut down on our consumption of “stuff”?

-So, this year we decided it would be fun to take our newspaper garland idea (from Earth Day and Valentine’s Day) into the fall season with a newspaper pumpkin garland.
-From a few sheets of newsprint we were able to make enough garland to decorate our entire house.
+So, this year we decided it would be fun to transform our previous newspaper garlands (from Earth Day and Valentine’s Day) into the fall season with a newspaper pumpkin garland.
+From a few sheets of newsprint, we were able to make enough garland to decorate our entire house.
 The best part is these garlands work for Halloween and Thanksgiving.

 Begin by painting the sheets of newspaper…one side at a time.
 A good tip is to have plenty of water mixed with the paint, this way your paint will spread further.
 Be careful not to soak through the paper, or it might rip.
 Let the first side dry and then paint the other side of the paper.
 Painting both sides of the paper will make it so your pumpkins don’t curl up.
 Another tip, since the pumpkins will have faces, try and look for areas of the newspaper that has lots of words…not pictures…which will compete with the faces your kids paint on.

 Once the newspaper is painted (both sides) and has dried use the pumpkin cookie cutter to trace pumpkins all over the paper.
 Our cookie cutter is about 4 inches wide.
+Alternately, you could use our printable pumpkin templates.
+There are 2 different sized pumpkin shapes and all you have to do is print them, cut them out and trace them on your painted newspaper.
 When the tracing is done, it’s time to cut all of the pumpkins out.

 Play a game of Halloween Would You Rather with the kids